AsadUrRehmanCs111/Data-Mining-Assignments/README.md

-# Data Mining Assignment Questions
+# Data Mining Assignments Questions with Answers

 ## Q1: What is data mining and what are different sources of data in modern world?